NekoDrone/cifera/README.md

 catppuccin is mit licensed so it should be fine, but obviously you should credit the original maintainer(s)/contributor(s) of the port.

+obviously, if there's a problem with the port, you can open an issue to upstream but please contribute a fix as well.

+### additional considerations

+this part is mostly for me to remind myself when i have the time to work on this but feel free to read this as reference if you're reading this in the future.

+cifera should be runnable as a gh actions/gitlab ci/tangled pipeline/forgejo ci workflow/pipeline and as part of larger pipelines to automate this workflow.

 ## development

 also tbd, but nix provides.